Piero Gobetti: Death and legacy

-For his rigid opposition to Fascism, Gobetti's review was closed down and he himself was assaulted by fascist thugs.
+For his rigid opposition to fascism, Gobetti's review was closed down and he himself was assaulted by fascist thugs.
 He was beaten up in 1925 and escaped to Paris early the next year.
-He died at age 24 in Neuilly-sur-Seine of a heart attack in February 1926 perhaps brought on by the injuries he had received after the severe beating by Fascist squadristi.
+He died at age 24 in Neuilly-sur-Seine of a heart attack in February 1926, perhaps brought on by the injuries he had received after the severe beating by fascist Blackshirts.
 He is buried in Père Lachaise Cemetery.

 Following his death and despite his relatively few writings, Gobetti became a symbol of liberal anti-fascism, inspiring intellectuals such as Carlo Levi and Norberto Bobbio.
 In Florestano Vancini's film The Assassination of Matteotti (1973), Gobetti is played by Stefano Oppedisano.